NikolaD93/Gaming-shop/README.md

 # Gaming-shop
 The server is used from the course I took recently.
+Used *HTML*, *CSS*, *JavaScript* & *Node.js*.

+Users should be able to:

+- View all the listed products
+- Add products to cart
+- See items in the cart,price of each item, as well as total price
+- Remove single item or all items from cart
+- View the optimal layout for the interface depending on their device's screen size
+- See hover and focus states for all interactive elements on the page

 # [YT Video Preview](https://www.youtube.com/watch?v=nC3rv26wWvM).
 In order to see products on the products page and to be able to manipulate with them :